 It's still not right that he's on track to play on Sundays, while Tracin isn't.

-It's still not right that Tracin recorded exactly one receiving yard for his college career, while watching his twin amass more than 2,500.
+It's still not right that Tracin recorded exactly one receiving yard for his college career, while watching his twin amass nearly 3,500.

 It's still not right that twin brothers, bonded in ways even their family members can't always understand, were made to separate by the sport they love.